Vortex Motion in Superfluid $^4$He: Effects of Normal Fluid Flow

-The extrinsic vortex filament coordinate space formulation considers only small-amplitude vortex motions in the LIA model.
-So it avoids the problems besetting the large-amplitude solutions due to violation of the basic premise of LIA that distant parts of the vortex filament remain sufficiently separated during the motion.
+In the extrinsic vortex filament coordinate space formulation we consider only small-amplitude vortex motions in the LIA model.
+So this approach circumvents the difficulties hampering the large-amplitude solutions due to violation of the basic premise of LIA that distant parts of the vortex filament remain sufficiently separated during the motion.\footnote{This is like avoiding the wave breaking situation during a wave steepening process in nonlinear hyperbolic systems (Kuznetsov and Ruban \cite{Kuz}).}